robbtraister/fusion/documentation/engine/consumer.md

 The arc site used in this rendering, if multi-site enabled.

+-   contextPath

+This is the base context path of the application.
+In the client, you could calculate this using window.location, but this property exists to provide similar server-side access.

 -   globalContent

 This is the full data object used as the global content for the rendered page.